junxit/us-congress-code/title-15/chapter-2b/sec-78m.md

 ### Consultation

 Pub.
 L. 106–102, title II, § 241, Nov.
 12, 1999, 113 Stat.
 1407, provided that: “(a) In General.—The Securities and Exchange Commission shall consult and coordinate comments with the appropriate Federal banking agency before taking any action or rendering any opinion with respect to the manner in which any insured depository institution or depository institution holding company reports loan loss reserves in its financial statement, including the amount of any such loan loss reserve. “(b) Definitions.—For purposes of subsection (a), the terms ‘insured depository institution’, ‘depository institution holding company’, and ‘appropriate Federal banking agency’ have the same meaning as given in section 3 of the Federal Deposit Insurance Act [12 U.S.C.
 1813].”

+### Adjustment of Registration Fee Rate

+By order dated Aug.
+24, 2017, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $124.50 per $1,000,000, effective Oct.
+1, 2017, see 82 F.R.
+41080.
+By order dated Aug.
+30, 2016, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $115.90 per $1,000,000, effective Oct.
+1, 2016, see 81 F.R.
+61283.
+By order dated Aug.
+26, 2015, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $100.70 per $1,000,000, effective Oct.
+1, 2015, see 80 F.R.
+52824.
+By order dated Aug.
+29, 2014, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $116.20 per $1,000,000, effective Oct.
+1, 2014, see 79 F.R.
+52771.
+By order dated Aug.
+30, 2013, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $128.80 per $1,000,000, effective Oct.
+1, 2013, see 78 F.R.
+54934.
+By order dated Aug.
+31, 2012, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $136.40 per $1,000,000, effective Oct.
+1, 2012, see 77 F.R.
+55240.
+By order dated Aug.
+31, 2011, the Securities and Exchange Commission adjusted the fee rates applicable under subsec. (e) of this section to $114.60 per $1,000,000, effective Oct.
+1, 2011, see 76 F.R.
+55139.

 ### Assignment of Function Relating to Granting of Authority for Issuance of Certain Directives